phunterlau/phunterlau.github.io/_posts/2022-06-11-25_horses_and_beyond.md

 ![](/images/25-horse-riddle.001.png)

-Each horse is divided into five groups and labeled `A` to `E` and `1` to `5` within each group.
+Horses are divided into five groups and labeled `A` to `E` and `1` to `5` within each group.
 Following that, we organize the races in two batches:

 * batch 1 to conclude top 3 within each group (colored orange) where `A1` > `A2` > `A3` etc;
 * batch 2 for top 1s of all groups to conclude the overall top 1 (colored red), plus an extra round for top 2 and 3.